 To address these inequities, universities and healthcare institutions have begun to redefine their roles in training and educating healthcare professionals.

-One such institution is the University of Minnesota’s medical school — the leading producer of physicians in the state; the U of M also manages several hospitals and clinics across Minnesota.
+One such institution is the University of Minnesota's medical school — the leading producer of physicians in the state which manages several hospitals and clinics across Minnesota.